karmaniverous/identity-engine/.stan/system/stan.requirements.md

-# Project Prompt — Identity Engine
+# Requirements — Identity Engine

 This file records durable, repo-specific requirements and decisions that guide implementation and reviews.